In this tutorial, you get information about how to score a band 9 in your academic task 1 for your IELTS exam.

 Knowing what kinds of synonyms to use for commonly found words is also important so it critical to learn these words.

-Band 9 in Grammatical Range and Accuracy says you need to use a wide range of structures with full flexibility and accuracy but how can you do that in 150 words?
+Band 9 level requires a wide range of structures with full flexibility and accuracy but how can you do that in 150 words?

 There are certain advanced structures that you can use easily in task 1 like cleft sentences, relative clauses, clauses of concession and advanced forms of cohesion.